Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Related Work

 \section{Related Work}

 Operator learning is a rapidly evolving research field, with a variety of methods categorized as neural operators.
 Alongside FNO, several notable approaches have been introduced, such as~low-rank neural operator (LNO)~\citep{li2020fourier}, multipole graph neural operator (MGNO)~\citep{li2020multipole}, multiwavelet-based NO~\citep{gupta2021multiwavelet}, and convolutional NOs (CNO)~\citep{raonic2024convolutional}.
 Deep Operator Net (DON)~\citep{lu2021learning} is another popular approach, consisting of a branch network applied to input function values and a trunk network applied to sampling locations.
 The final prediction is obtained through the dot product of the outputs from the two networks.
 To enhance stability and efficiency, \citet{lu2022comprehensive} proposed replacing the trunk network with POD (PCA) bases.
-Recently, transformer architectures have been employed to design neural operators, offering a promising direction for operator learning, \eg~\citep{cao2021choose,li2022transformer,hao2023gnot}.
+Recently, transformer architectures have also been employed to design neural operators, \eg~\citep{cao2021choose,li2022transformer,hao2023gnot}.